Heading

 3. Make them mini-headlines

 Think of writing your bulleted lists the way you would write a catchy headline.
 It’s important to include the most important information first, then add details afterwards.
 You might want to incorporate power words into your first phrase to add strength to your bullet point.
-For example:

 • Access power words instantly